Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 How can media contribute to international development cooperation?
-Ute Schaeffer, Head of Media Development, says that access to information in the digital age is more important than ever.
+Ute Schaeffer, former Head of Media Development, says that access to information in the digital age is more important than ever.

 We'll begin on a positive note - for journalists as well as their "clients".
 More people are using information today, and more media producers and information sources are available.
 In other words, information now has a greater influence than ever on social, economic and political developments in regions and their societies.